 II.
 Development of the WHHL rabbit strain

-Dr. Watanabe mated this mutant rabbit with 10 normal Japanese white.
-He repeatedly backcrossed this mutant rabbit and his child rabbits of the rabbits and crossed the child rabbits.
-He finally established a new rabbit strain with hyperlipidemia in 1979 and named it the WHHL (Watanabe heritable hyperlipidemic) rabbit ( Atherosclerosis 1980; 36: 261-268).
-After the establishment the WHHL rabbit strain, Dr. Watanabe began to provide WHHL rabbits to many researchers all over the world.
+Dr. Watanabe crossed this mutant rabbit with 10 normal Japanese white rabbits.
+He backcrossed this mutant rabbit with its offspring (G1), and then backcrossed it with offspring (G2) born from the G1 rabbit.
+In 1979, he finally established a new strain of rabbit that spontaneously developed hyperlipidemia, and named the new rabbit strain the WHHL (Watanabe heritable hyperlipidemic) rabbit ( Atherosclerosis 1980; 36: 261-268).
+After establishing the WHHL rabbit line, Dr. Watanabe began providing WHHL rabbits to many researchers around the world.

 However, the degree of coronary lesions was mild.
 Therefore, we perforemd selective breeding again between 1985 and 1991 to increase the degree of the coronary stenosis.
 After the second selective breeding, WHHL rabbits have suffered from severe coronary atherosclerosis (Atherosclerosis 1992; 96: 43-52).
-Presently this WHHL rabbit strain is called "coronary atherosclerosis-prone WHHL rabbits".
+At that time, this WHHL rabbit strain is called "coronary atherosclerosis-prone WHHL rabbits".

-After retirement of Professor Watanabe at the age limit in 1990, Dr. Masashi Shiomi succeded to his WHHL rabbit colony and his studies.
+After Professor Watanabe retired in 1990, Dr. Masashi Shiomi took over the WHHL rabbit colony and research.
 Although coronary atherosclerosis-prone WHHL rabbits suffered from severe coronary stenosis, the incidence of spontaneous myocardial infarction was extremely low, and these WHHL rabbits could not be used for studies of myocardial infarction.
-Since 1994, we have attempted to develop an animal model for spontaneous myocardial infarction by serial and selective breeding of the coronary atherosclerosis-prone WHHL rabbits.
-After six years of the selective breeding, we developed a new WHHL strain for spontaneous myocardial infarction and designated this myocardial infarction-prone WHHL rabbit strain as the WHHLMI rabbit (Arterioscler Thromb Vasc Biol 2003;23 (7): 1239-1244); Commentary to the International Atherosclerosis Society, IAS Website (http://www.athero.org/comm-index.asp) September 5, 2003.; J Atheroscler Thromb 2004 Sep; 11 (4): 184-189 (See section of "IV.
+Since 1994, we have attempted to develop an animal model for spontaneous myocardial infarction by serial selective breeding of the coronary atherosclerosis-prone WHHL rabbits.
+As a result of six years of selective breeding, we developed a new WHHL rabbit strain that spontaneously develops myocardial infarction, and named this myocardial infarction-prone WHHL rabbit strain WHHLMI rabbit.
+(Arterioscler Thromb Vasc Biol 2003;23 (7): 1239-1244); Commentary to the International Atherosclerosis Society, IAS Website (http://www.athero.org/comm-index.asp) September 5, 2003.; J Atheroscler Thromb 2004 Sep; 11 (4): 184-189 (See section of "IV.
 The characteristics of WHHLMI rabbis")

 III.
 Characteristics of WHHL rabbits